juntao/arenztopia/content/essential_info.md

 In an attempt to be more transparent, we're publishing a checklist which lists what changes will hopefully be made to the website this week.

-- [x] Finish Issue 32 of the news
+- [ ] Finish Issue 34 of the news
-- [ ] Finish Issue 33 of the news
+- [ ] Finish Issue 35 of the news
 - [ ] Work on and finish some websites for the Living in Arenztopia section
 - [ ] Make pictures of some Official Arenztopian Documents